supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

 1. From the Lakehouse menu bar, select **Home -> New visual query**.
 A new visual query opens.
 2. From **Explorer -> Table** section, drag **InvoiceLineItems, Invoices** tables to the visual query section
 3. From **Explorer -> Views** section, drag **Reseller** view to the visual query section
-4. From the Visual query editor, select the **Focus mode icon** to open Power Query editor.
+4. From the Visual query editor, select the **Open in popup** to open Power Query editor.

     ![](../media/lab-03/image108.jpg)

-5. With InvoiceLineItems query selected, from the ribbon select **Home - > Merge queries - > Merge queries as new**.
+5. With InvoiceLineItems query selected, from the ribbon select **Home - > Combine - > Merge queries - > Merge queries as new**.

     ![](../media/lab-03/image111.jpg)